by Duncan Hardie

 With the inclusion of the Kernel Zones feature, Oracle Solaris 11.2 provides a flexible, cost-efficient, cloud-ready solution that is perfect for the data center.

-This article describes how to create a kernel zone in Oracle Solaris 11.2, as well as how to configure the kernel zone to your requirements, install it, and boot it.
+This article describes how to create kernel zones in Oracle Solaris 11, as well as how to configure the kernel zone to your requirements, install it, and boot it.

 You will learn about the two main methods of installing a kernel zone: direct installation and installation via an ISO image.
 In addition, you will learn about a third installation method that enables you to convert a native zone to a kernel zone.
 You will learn how to update a kernel zone so that it uses a different Oracle Solaris release than the release that is running in the host machine's kernel.

-The examples in this article will leave you familiar with the basic procedures for installing, configuring, and managing kernel zones in Oracle Solaris 11.2.
+The examples in this article will leave you familiar with the basic procedures for installing, configuring, and managing kernel zones in Oracle Solaris 11.3 and 11.4.